ameykshirsagar/jive-apps/README.md

 5. Voila it will start running!!.
 To exit the app press ` (the key above tab and bellow escape)

 Why build it?

-I am quite attracted by the concept of Phonegap where it makes sure that the end-developer doesnot need to worry about modifying the native core of the app and concentrate on HTML/JS/CSS app.
+I am quite attracted by the concept of Phonegap where it makes sure that the end-developer doesn't need to worry about modifying the native core of the app and concentrate on HTML/JS/CSS app.
 Also I wanted to try the new Windows 8 frameless fullscreen app concept in linux so I tried some of my luck and got a fullscreen app running HTML5 web app.
 With a decent UI framework we can make our own UI.
 Go ahead and try some of your luck and try making an offline app without using a local server.

 In case of queries mail me at